Spanish Armada in Ireland: Aftermath

 Between 17 and 24 ships of the Grand Armada were lost on the Irish coast, accounting for about one-third of the fleet's total loss of 63, with the loss of about 6,000 men.

 By the end of September 1588 Fitzwilliam was able to report to the Queen's secretary, Lord Burghley, that the Armada alarm was over.
 Soon after, he reckoned that only about 100 survivors remained in the country.
 In 1596, an envoy of Philip II arrived in Ireland to make inquiries of survivors and was successful in only eight cases.

 Following the failure of the Armada the English sent their own fleet against the Iberian peninsula, but failed to press home their advantage and returned with tremendous losses.
 At the height of the Anglo-Spanish War sent their final Armada consisting of 4,500 troops in the south of Ireland to assist the Ulster rebel leader Hugh O'Neill, during the Nine Years' War (1594–1603).
 This expedition also failed, and Spain and England concluded a peace in 1604.

 By the time of the peace the Spanish had restored their dominance at sea, and treasure from the New World was flowing in to their Royal Treasury at an increased rate.
 Elizabeth's successor James I neglected his fleet and chose to secure crown influence in Ireland: in 1607 the lords of Gaelic Ulster fled to the continent, and the English conquest of Ireland was largely completed on the seizure and colonisation of their territories in the Plantation of Ulster in 1610.

 There is a myth that the Spanish Armada left descendants in Ireland, however research has discredited such claims.

 Salvage

 The first salvage attempts were made within months, on the coast of County Clare by George Carew, who complained at the expense "of sustaining the divers with copious draughts of usequebaugh" [Uisce Beatha - Irish for whiskey].

-Sorley Boy MacDonnell recovered three brass cannon and two chests of treasure from the wreck of Girona.
+Sorley Boy MacDonnell recovered three brass cannons and two chests of treasure from the wreck of Girona.

 In 1797 a quantity of lead and some brass guns were raised from the wreck of an unknown Armada ship at Mullaghderg in County Donegal.
 Two miles further south, in 1853, an anchor was recovered from another unknown Armada wreck.